YolmoDorjay/scss-templates/README.md

 $ npm install

-Run gulp compileSass to compile sass
+Run gulp to compile sass

-WIP in progress
+Run $ npm start to start server in localhost:3000

+Currently using Browser sync to watch for changes in html and css file.